How to Revoke Smart Contract Allowances (Stay Safe) 2026

 - Confirm the transaction in your wallet

-- Pay the gas fee to complete revocation
+- Pay the gas fee to remove future spending permission

 Verify Revocation